 timescales, and deliverables.
 The quality of our service and the value of our support provide the only

 true basis for continuity.
-We always try to meet our clients’ contractual requirements, and particularly
+We always try to meet our clients’ contractual requirements.

 Fees

 Our fees are always competitive for what we provide, which is high quality, tailored, specialized service.
-As such we do not generally offer arbitrary discounts; generally, a reduction in price is only enabled by reducing the level or extent of services to be delivered.
+We do not generally offer arbitrary discounts.
+Price reductions are usually enabled by reducing the level or extent of services to be delivered.
 That said, we always try to propose solutions which accommodate our clients’ available budgets and timescales.
-Wherever possible we agree our fees and basis of charges clearly in advance, so that we and our clients can plan reliably for what lies ahead, and how it is to be achieved and financially justified.
+Wherever possible, we agree on our fees and basis of charges in advance.
+This way, we and our clients can plan reliably for what lies ahead.
+We can also understand how it is to be achieved and financially justified.

 Payment